View Donna Rice's Obituary on TheDay.com and share memories

 |

+Uncasville - Donna Rice, 55, of Woodland Dr., fought her battle with Metastatic Breast Cancer for 5 long years before ultimately coming to a truce Saturday June 15, 2019.
+She passed peacefully at home surrounded by loved ones with her favorite TV show playing in the background.

-She was born Sept.
-3, 1963, in New London, the daughter of Donald and Mary (DeNoia) Blake.
+Donna was born Sept.
+3, 1963, in New London, the daughter of Donald Joseph Blake and Mary Nicholette DeNoia.
+She is a graduate of Fitch High School (Class of '81).

-Donna was married to Gary B. Rice, of Uncasville.
-He survives her.
+Donna worked as a Paraprofessional at the Montville Board of Education for 15 years.
+She was the first recognized Paraprofessional of the Year for the Town of Montville in 2014.
+Donna was incredibly passionate about her career even through her fight with cancer.

+Donna is survived by her husband Gary Rice; daughters, Cassandra Rice and Brianna Rice; sister Angela Riley; and twin brother Donald Blake, Jr.

 Calling hours will be held from 4 to 7 p.m.
 Thursday, June 20, 2019, at Byles-Groton Memorial Home, 310 Thames Street, Groton.
 Burial is private.